 We will be immediately visiting Santorini after this so any place closer to Santorini will be good.

-Crete and Santorini are the best off-season Greek islands to visit.
-The first ferry of the year between the two islands runs April 5.
+I recommend Crete and Santorini for off-season Greek islands to visit.
+The first ferry of the year between the two islands runs in early April.
 Mykonos will be very quiet in April.
 (So will Naxos and Paros but both have a bit more of a local vibe that’s interesting.)
 Mykonos is wonderfully green in April which is great.
 The first ferry between Mykonos and Santorini runs March 19, so you’re fine in that regard.
 None of the islands will have any parties in April though the clubs in Fira will come closest to having a bit of nightlife.

 Hi Dave,